Expat Exchange

 Do you have anything more to add about local medical facilities in England?

 "Medical facilities and medical care in England are of a high standard.
 The National Health Service (NHS) provides free healthcare to all residents thanks to its highly trained physicians and state-of-the-art equipment.
 The NHS also works to ensure access to quality care regardless of background or financial situation.
 The country also provides access to a broad range of specialists and the latest treatments, including experimental treatments.
 Patients from all over the world have been drawn to England due to the quality of care provided.
-All in all, medical facilities and medical care in England are of a very high quality," commented one expat living in UK.
+All in all, medical facilities and medical care in England are of a very high quality," wrote one expat.

 As a foreigner living in England, will I have access to public healthcare?
 What is it like?